 When choosing the best health insurance plan for you it’s important to compare the market to see what is on offer.
 Remember it’s not just about price though; cheap health insurance may be appealing but always check to see what services are included.

-Through our partnership with Hannah Insurance Services who are regulated by the Financial Conduct Autority, you can compare health insurance quotes online with the UK’s leading private health care providers such as AXA PPP, Pru Health, Bupa, Simplyhealth and Aviva, all in just a few minutes.
+Through our partnership with First Choice Health & Protection who are regulated by the Financial Conduct Autority, you can compare health insurance quotes online with the UK’s leading private health care providers such as AXA PPP, Pru Health, Bupa, Simplyhealth and Aviva, all in just a few minutes.

 Provided you are over 18 years of age we will be happy to help you find you the right plan.